Why Wai?

 wai resource list skills | List all available skills |

-wai resource add skill <name> | Scaffold a new skill (also install, export) |
+wai add skill <name> [--template <tpl>] | Scaffold a new skill (templates: gather, create, tdd, rule-of-5, ubiquitous-language) |

 ⚠️ WARNING: